libreswitch/ops/docs/ntp_user_guide.md

 ## Limitations
 - Only the NTP Client functionality alone is supported.
 - A maximum of eight servers can be configured from which to synchronize.
-- Currently only IPV4 is supported.
+- Currently IPv4/IPv6 address is supported.
+However, multicast, broadcast or loopback addresses are not supported.
 - Currently only default VRF is supported.
+- REF-ID for the NTPv6 server is compressed from the IPv6 to the IPv4 address.

 ## Defaults
 - NTP is enabled by default and cannot be disabled.